patractlabs/go-patract/README.md

 - `patractgo/observer` Monitoring and Scanning support for contract status on the chain
 - `patractgo/contracts/erc20` supports ERC20 contracts and examples
 - `patractgo/tools` some tools for contracts develop

+Currently, we haven't designed the module which could **auto-gen code** for a contract based on a metadata, thus we provide `patractgo/contracts/erc20` as an example to show how to warp a contract as a go source file.

+This **auto contract code generator** feature would be developed with `java-patract` repo later (in next version), **for their have same logic to generate the code for contracts**.

 ## Test